 Jeon Woong Kang, Ph.D., research scientist with MIT’s Laser Biomedical Research Center and his team paired the method of Raman spectroscopy with computer models to optically analyze the blood just under the skin of 20 healthy volunteers.
 They developed a brace that held a fiberoptic laser in place to monitor the same area of skin over the course of three hours as the subjects underwent oral glucose tolerance testing (OGTT).
 OGTT is a common test used to diagnose diabetes.
 It requires patients to ingest a drink high in sugar very quickly after which doctors periodically test their blood to make sure that the insulin response is normal.
 The researchers also tested the volunteers’ blood with intravenous tests and finger prick tests.
 After the calibration using OGTT data, their new method was as accurate as the finger prick tests over a period of time.
 This team is working on extending the length of this period up to a few days.
 Intravenous testing is still the gold standard and the most accurate way of testing blood sugar levels.
 The results of this trial showed that it is still more accurate than the new laser monitoring.
 However, the intravenous testing is invasive and requires medical personnel, and is therefore not a viable option of continuous blood sugar monitoring for the vast majority of diabetics.

-“With the rapid increase of diabetes in the population, the need for an accurate and noninvasive glucose monitoring system is becoming critical,” said Behrouz Shabestari, Ph.D., program director of Optical Imaging and Spectroscopy at NIBIB.
+“With the rapid increase of diabetes in the population, the need for an accurate and noninvasive glucose monitoring system is becoming critical,” said Behrouz Shabestari, Ph.D., director of the NIBIB program in Optical Imaging and Spectroscopy.
 “This development shows how pairing computer modeling with existing technology could provide new answers to old questions.”